oroinc/documentation/admin_guide/app_look_feel/system_config.rst

   Otherwise, the *Primary Location* formatting will be applied.","US" "**First Quarter Starts On***","Defines the quarter start date.","January 1" "**Timezone***","Defines the timezone to be applied for all the time settings defined in the instance.
-If the time-zone is changed all the time settings (e.g. due dates of :ref:`tasks <user-guide-activities-tasks>`), time of reminders, etc. will be changed correspondingly.","UTC +02:00" "**Currency***","Defines the default currency used in the system.
+If the time-zone is changed all the time settings (e.g. due dates of :ref:`tasks <doc-activities-tasks>`), time of reminders, etc. will be changed correspondingly.","UTC +02:00" "**Currency***","Defines the default currency used in the system.
 There is no currency conversion in the system, so the setting basically defines the currency label applied to the monetary values defined in the system.","US dollars"